 There’s lots to do!
-See many choices using the menu above↑ and links at left.
+See many choices using the menu above↑ and links at right.

 Appalachian Trail: Try tackling only any portion of the famous National Scenic Trail in our area: from Hampton to the southwest to north of Damascus, Va, to the north.

 Trails range from gentle walks to navigating rugged terrain just off the Blue Ridge Parkway in North Carolina’s High Country and nearby Virginia.

 Roan Mountain: A bald of 1,000 acres atop Roan Mountain covers the peaks called Round Bald, Jane Bald and Grassy Ridge Bald at the Tennessee-North Carolina border, near Ga.
 143.

 Gentry Creek Trail and Falls – Not for dabblers.
 Slippery rocks, multiple water crossings, wilderness near the Tennessee-North Carolina – Virginia borders.

 Link to many local trails, as written by the former mayor: HIKE/RIDE

 At over a mile high, you can see nearly to Charlotte.
 The mile-high suspension bridge tests your nerves.
 Hike the trails, some peaks reached by ladders and cables.
 The small zoo of rescued native animals provides entertainment.
 Plan to hike

 some of the trails in this private Biosphere preserve, the only one in North America.
 A naturalist is on duty to teach about the native plants found only in these mountains.
 The mountain hosts the Highland Games in July and nature lovers all year round (except then the wind is too strong — clocked a few times at over 200 mph!) www.grandfather.com

 The inn is the closest lodging to the new Doe Mountain Park with lots of parking for trailers, free hearty breakfasts and wonderful rooms.
 Here’s the link to the “local’s” way of accessing the park: DOE MOUNTAIN